barty008/fe-katas/2-js-katas/katas/romanNumeralEncoder/romanNumeralEncoder.md

 ## Encode Roman numerals

-The challenge is to implement a function which return a Roman Numeral string when passed a number of seconds
+The challenge is to implement a function which returns a Roman Numeral string when passed a number of seconds

 ##### examples